It is an antibiotic that fights some bacteria in the body.

-You may not be able to take sulfadiazine, or you may need a dose adjustment or special monitoring during treatment if you have any of the conditions listed above.
+You may not be able to take Sulfadiazine or need a dose adjustment or special monitoring during treatment if you have any of the conditions listed above.

-It is not known whether sulfadiazine will be harmful to the infant.
-Do not take a sulfadiazine without first talking to your doctor if you are breast-feeding a baby.
+It is not known whether Sulfadiazine will be harmful to the infant.
+Do not take Sulfadiazine without first talking to your doctor if you are breastfeeding a baby.

-Take sulfadiazine exactly as directed by your doctor, so you should only be clear about the indications.
+Take Sulfadiazine precisely as directed by your doctor, so you should only be clear about the indications.

-At the time of taking the dose you should swallow it with a full glass of water.
-Drink several extra glasses of water each day while taking sulfadiazine to decrease the risk of developing kidney stones.
+You should swallow it with a full glass of water when taking the dose.
+Drink several extra glasses of water each day while taking Sulfadiazine to decrease the risk of developing kidney stones.

 Sulfadiazine should be taken at equally spaced intervals throughout the day and night to keep the amount of medication in the blood high enough to treat the infection.

-It is important to take sulfadiazine regularly to get the most benefit.
+It is essential to take Sulfadiazine regularly to get the most benefit.

 Contact your doctor if your symptoms do not improve or if they seem to get worse.

-Sulfadiazine should be stored at room temperature in a place free of moisture and heat.
+Sulfadiazine should be stored at room temperature, free of moisture and heat.

 What happens if I miss a dose?

 Take the missed dose as soon as you remember it.
-However, if it is almost time for the next dose, skip the dose you missed and take only the next regularly scheduled dose.
+However, if it is almost time for the next dose, skip the dose you missed and take only the following regularly scheduled amount.
 Do not take a double dose of this medication unless your doctor tells you otherwise.

 What happens if you have an overdose?

-If the dose was exceeded without medical advice, you may have symptoms of an overdose.
+If the dose was exceeded without medical advice, you might have symptoms of an overdose.
 Contact your doctor or go to the medical center closest to your home.

 - Decreased appetite.

 If possible, avoid prolonged exposure to sunlight.
 Sulfadiazine may increase the sensitivity of the skin to sunlight.
-The use of sunscreen and appropriate clothing is recommended to protect yourself when sun exposure is imminent.
+Sunscreen and appropriate clothing are recommended to protect yourself when sun exposure is imminent.